MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierRecipientStatus.md

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
 For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).

-Use the Get-InformationBarrierRecipientStatus cmdlet to see whether specific user accounts are included in a segment and assigned an information barrier policy.
-Segments are defined by using certain attributes in [Azure Active Directory](https://docs.microsoft.com/office365/securitycompliance/information-barriers-attributes).
+Use the Get-InformationBarrierRecipientStatus cmdlet to see whether specific user accounts are subject to information barrier policies and segments.
+You create segments by using the New-OrganizationSegment cmdlet.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).